Skip to content

 Error 0xc000000d is a critical Windows boot error that stops your PC from starting.
 The BCD (Boot Configuration Data) file is either corrupted or missing, and Windows can’t proceed.
-We tested 7 fixes on Windows 10 (22H2) and Windows 11 (23H2) using a bootable USB to find what actually resolves this error.
+The fixes below cover Windows 10 (22H2) and Windows 11 (23H2) and use a bootable USB to reach the recovery tools.
+This guide is only for your own device or account.

 #What Causes Error 0xc000000d?